Azure-Samples/bc-community-samples/toll-device-app/README.md

     * top-up payments for permits are processed by the city's Azure backend cluster
 * provides enforcement accountability: a means to audit time, location, and existence of transgression reports and tickets
     * built into Ethereum contract
-    * no Ethereum events, no grounds for a ticket
+    * if no Ethereum event logged, no grounds for a ticket
     * Ethereum contract is a vessel for accountability, requires human judgement for resolution
 * provides convenience
     * no need to register with the city: perfect for out-of-town tourists